Healthdirect Free Australian health advice you can count on.

 What happens after a liposuction procedure?

-You will need a few days’ rest at home after liposuction.
-There will be dressings on the wounds and you may have to wear an elastic bandage or a compression garment for a while.
+There will be dressings on the wounds.
+You may have to wear an elastic bandage or a compression garment for a while.
 You should expect to have pain for several days and your doctor will prescribe some form of pain relief medicine.

 Some people may need a short hospital stay after a liposuction procedure.
+You will need a few days' rest at home before going back to your normal work or activities.

 What are the risks involved in liposuction?